NilsDem/control-transfer-diffusion/index.md

 # MIDI-to-audio

 Examples in MIDI-to-audio generation on the [Slakh dataset](http://www.slakh.com/) .
 For each midi file, we present results in reconstruction (using the original audio associated with the midi file) and transfer to a different recording timbre.
-For the baseline SpecDiff (Multi-instrument music synthesis with spectrogram diffusion[^1]), we swap the MIDI instrument program to the one of the target timbre sample.
+For the baseline SpecDiff (Multi-instrument music synthesis with spectrogram diffusion <a href="#note1" id="note1ref">
+[1]</a>), we swap the MIDI instrument program to the one of the target timbre sample.

 <table class="table table-sm text-center" style="vertical-align: middle;">
   <colgroup>